theodoretripp/pro-engineering-katas/README.md

 1. Make as much progress as you can in that amount of time
 1. When time runs out, publish your code and ask us for feedback

-As always, if you have any questions or feel stuck, you should send an email to your cohort's mailing list, <stuck@codeunion.io>, or one of your teachers.
+As always, if you have any questions or feel stuck, you should drop a note in the [#pro-engineering Slack channel](https://codeunion.slack.com/messages/pro-engineering/).
 There are no rules against using Google or StackOverflow to help you with these katas, but please read [our note on StackOverflow and similar sites](#a-note-on-stackoverflow-and-similar-sites) first.

 ## Getting Started